Skip to content

 def __repr__(self) -> str:

-return f"Response(status={self.ResponseInfo.statusCode!r}, " f"Datasets: [#{len(self.Datasets)} entries])"
+return f"Response(status={self.response_info.status_code!r}, " f"datasets: [#{len(self.datasets)} entries])"

 def is_successful(self) -> bool: